Calculate the natural log of any number. Enter the number which you want to calculate the natural log of and this calculator will evaluate ln(x).

 Natural Log Formula

 The natural logarithm is a specific log that has a base of a mathematical constant.
 This const is e. (e) is an irrational number that roughly equals 2.718281828459.
 Instead of using the standard nomenclature of logarithms, which typically look like log(base,X), the natural log used the symbol ln(x).

 This mathematical concept originally appeared in 1949 when studying the nature of hyperbola.
 Specifically the hyperbola xy=1.
 It was defined as the area of the hyperbolic sectors of this graph xy=1.
-Their solution was names the hyperbolic logarithm, which was later rename to the natural log.
+Their solution was to name the hyperbolic logarithm, which was later renamed the natural log.

 As mentioned above, e is equal to approximately 2.718281828459, and this calculator uses that as a base for the log.
-In reality, e is equal to a summation of of s series of infinite values.
+In reality, e is equal to a summation of a series of infinite values.
 As a result, the ln can only be approximated, not found exactly.

 This is where we will end.
 The natural log is all about time and growth.

 A logarithmic function with a base of e.